What is A Good Education?

 Children who underperform relative to how smart they are typically have underlying neurodevelopmental blockages, which can be treated.

-It is our aim, at The Key Clinic, to help as many children as possible, overcome their difficulties, so they can perform to the best of their abilities and become confident, flourishing students for life.
+We aim to help as many children as possible, increasing their Learning Receptiveness, so they can perform to the best of their ability, becoming confident, flourishing students for life.

-To that end, we are keen to share the expertise we have with Learning Support departments and to work in partnership with them, so we can maximise the results we are able to achieve as part of a team.
-There are several ways in which this can be achieved, depending on what fits most comfortably with the school’s ethos.
-For example:
+To that end, we are keen to share our expertise with schools, working in partnership to maximise the results we achieve as part of a team.

 Benefits for Schools:

 Improved performance for children who are struggling